-- A. Jury Selection.
+A. Jury Selection.
 All juries to sit during a term are selected on the same day.
 The court utilizes the Arizona struck jury process to empanel the jury.
-Jurors may take notes at trial. - B. Opening Statements.
-Counsel may not make arguments in their opening statements, and the court will stop an attorney who begins to argue during opening. - C. Closing Arguments.
+Jurors may take notes at trial.

+- C. Closing Arguments.
 Counsel will be permitted to choose the length of time for closing arguments, and both sides will be afforded the same amount of time.
 A charge conference will be held in advance of closing arguments.
-After closing arguments, the judge orally instructs the jury.
+Closing arguments will occur after the judge orally instructs the jury.
 The jury will receive a written copy of the judge's instructions. - D. Trial Exhibits.
 All exhibits shall be pre-marked pursuant to Local Civil Rule 39.1(b).

-The parties must prepare a tabbed notebook containing trial exhibits for the court and the law clerk.
-Large exhibits must be reduced to 8 1/2" x 11" for preservation in the record.
+The parties must prepare two tabbed notebooks containing trial exhibits for the court and its staff.
+Large exhibits must be reduced to $8 \ 1/2$ " x 11" for preservation in the record.
 Original exhibits must be handed to the clerk at time of admission by the court.
 See also Judicial Preference Order 20-JP-1-M.